 Before you reading, when things went south, I would like to take a moment to thank everyone who has supported The Road To Mental Wellness, your contributions keep me going…..
 Thank you!
 Any donations are greatly appreciated.
 To donate, please click the donate button below

-Like many, I never gave too much thought to my life veering off course; After all, nothing bad ever happens, right?
-To begin with, I naively believed in the, from A to B linear line of success; School, career, kids etc and oh, saving for retirement.
-Because I believed In this my, well-planned life, I had no defence when things went south.
+Like many, I never gave too much thought to my life veering off-course.
+After all, nothing bad ever happens, right?
+To begin with, I naively believed in the from-A-to-B linear line of success: school, career, kids etc. and oh yes, saving for retirement.
+Because I believed In this, my well-planned life, I had no defence when things went south.

 We are like modern tech in a sense.

 Sure, those who came before you may say “Life is tough” but then they emphasize how you can be whatever you want in life.
 The beautiful story, right?
 In reality, you can affect your destiny only so much.
 After that, the wild card called “life” gets played.

 In my case, the wild card was an adult, lifelong battle with mental illness.
 Knowing this now, the question I ask myself most is “Why didn’t I see it coming?
 First off, the Disney-like illusion really does little to help you cope – and secondly, my life choices fed the beast within.

 I now understand many of the factors that got me here

 Perhaps equally to blame was my wiring.
 We are like modern tech in a sense, so complicated, that we use only the functions we are most familiar with.

 In other words, we are by no means experts on the tech we carry around in our pockets.
 Similarly, we are only partly aware of what makes us tick.
 What this does is leave us with a limited understanding of who we are.
 In my case, when I was young I didn’t understand that I was an empathic person.
 Heck, I had no idea what that even was.